SpoonLabs/gumtree-spoon-ast-diff/README.md

 * The tree of gumtree-spoon-ast-diff is carefully designed to provide better AST diffs for Java as opposed to vanilla gumtreediff.
 Simply compare the AST diffs on your own data.
 * The nodes involved in the diff can be pretty-printed through the pointer to the original Spoon nodes (see method `changedNode`, `commonAncestor`, `getSrcNode`)
 * The nodes involved in the diff can be further analyzed with [Spoon](https://github.com/INRIA/spoon/)'s API
+* The configuration parameters of AST differencing have beeen fine tuned with hyper-optimization, see [Hyperparameter Optimization for AST Differencing (IEEE TSE)](http://arxiv.org/pdf/2011.10268)

 Usage
 -----